Skip to main content

 What does a Stimpmeter measure?

-It measures how far, in feet, a golf ball rolls when released at a standard speed down a grooved ramp onto a flat section of green — that distance is the green's speed rating.
+It measures how far, in feet, a golf ball rolls when released at a standard speed down a grooved ramp onto a flat section of green.
+This means that distance is the green's speed rating.

 Why do faster greens break more?

-The ball travels with less relative forward momentum on a fast green, giving gravity and slope more time and opportunity to curve its path — the same slope produces more visible break at higher speeds.
+The ball travels with less relative forward momentum on a fast green.
+This gives gravity and slope more time and opportunity to curve its path.
+This means the same slope produces more visible break at higher speeds.

 Related guides & benchmarks